-Amaranth grain is the tiny seeds of Amaranthus family plants used as an alternative food source to regular cereal grains such as rice and wheat.
-The seeds are eaten as a cereal by the ancient Mayans and Incas in a similar way like quinoa and chia seeds.
+Amaranth grains are the tiny seeds of Amaranthus family plants, used as an alternative food source to regular cereal grains such as rice and wheat.
+Ancient Mayans and Incas employed the seeds as a cereal in a similar way like quinoa and chia seeds.

-Botanically, amaranth is a dicotyledonous plant wherein its leaves as well as grains used as a staple food source even today.
-In fact, grain amaranth is the biggest non-grass "cereal-like" (pseudocereal) crop followed by quinoa in the world.
+Botanically, amaranth is a dicotyledonous plant wherein its leaves (amaranth-greens), as well as grains, are used as a staple food source even today.
+In fact, grain amaranth is the biggest non-grass "cereal-like" (pseudocereal) crop, followed by quinoa grown in the world.

 |Amaranth plant with seedheads.
 Courtesy:Eileen Kane||Amaranth grains.
 Note for sesame seeds for comapison of size.|

-Amaranth is not a member of grass-family (cereals) of staple grains.
-Instead, it is a seed, much similar to other dicotyledons such as quinoa, and legume family plants.
-Nonetheless, its seeds feature proportionately less fat content than oil seeds, and hence treated in a way like any other staple grains.
+Amaranth is not a member of the grass-family (cereals) of staple grains.
+Instead, it is a seed much similar to other dicotyledons such as quinoa and legume family plants.
+Nonetheless, its seeds hold proportionately less fat than oilseeds and hence, are treated much like any other staple grains.

 The main grain amaranth species are Amaranthus caudatus, A. cruentus, and A. hypochondriacus.
 The plant is drought-tolerant, adaptable to varying soil conditions.
-It usually grows to around 4 or 6 feet with maroon or crimson color seed heads.
-The seeds are round to oval, usually off-white to brown color, very small; 1,000-3,000 seeds per g.
+It normally grows to about 4 or 6 feet with maroon or crimson color seed heads.

 Amaranth seed heads are rather loose and open like foxtail millet or finger millet (Ragi-Eleusine coracana).
 Farmers allow flowerheads to dry out on the plant before harvesting.